beta-ziliani/beta-ziliani.github.io/index.md

 I'm a multi-faceted man: I can [develop and lead teams](development.html), [research on a variety of topics](research.html), and [teach in advanced topics of computer science](teaching.html).
 My passion is developing and understanding programming languages.

 I have lots of credentials that you can find in the above links.
-But this is just an euphemism to say that I'm *not that young* (picture is from 2021).
+But this is just an euphemism to say that I'm *not that young*.
 I'm a also a well-tempered person that is not afraid of changes.
 Yet this last bit is another euphemism to say that I don't properly assess risk.

 On a personal note, I'm a bisexual father of two, and a music lover.
 But nothing of that will be in display here.